 Preggie Pops: A nice little treat that also helps with morning sickness.

 Yoga Ball: You will use this for core strengthening, stretching, exercise, and to rock those pregnant hips out.
 (This ball was my best friend even in labor.)

 Heating Pad: During my third pregnancy, I had the worst pain that was deep in my left glute (butt cheek).
 It was almost debilitating.
-It was not sciatica – according to the chiropractor, and I wanted to cry every tie it flared up.
+It was not sciatica – according to the chiropractor - and I wanted to cry every time it flared up.
 My only relief was sitting on a heating pad.

 Magnesium Flakes/Lotions: Magnesium can help with cramping, nausea, headaches, and so many other common pregnancy ailments.
 Using flakes in a foot soak is a great way to see the benefits.
 A lotion also works well.